Nevenall/Shift-X/System/01 Basics.md

 There are three **attributes** in the game system that the player characters use to resist bad consequences: {Insight}, {Prowess}, and {Resolve}.
 Each attribute has a rating (from zero to 4) that tells you how many dice to roll when you use that attribute.

 The rating for each attribute is equal to the number of dots in the **first column** under that attribute.
 The more well-rounded your character is with a particular set of actions, the better their attribute rating.

-The **hero rule** is an exception.
-All PCs have *chosen* to become heroes and face the constant dangers of that choice, therefore they receive their first dot of {Resolve} for free.

 ### Resistance Roll